ad-freiburg/pdfact/README.md

 ## How to use

-### 0. Build
+### 0. Checkout the Project

-Checkout this project:
+Checkout the project via

     git clone https://github.com/ckorzen/icecite.git --recursive

-Don't forget --recursive so that submodules will be updated.
+The --recursive flag is needed to update all submodules.
-For old versions of git, that do not support this parameter, you can do:
+If your version of git do not support this flag, you can do:

     git clone https://github.com/ckorzen/icecite.git
     cd icecite
     git submodule init
     git submodule update

+... to be continued ...